solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 pub struct InstructionAccounts<'info> {
     #[account(init,
         payer = user,
-        space = AccountStruct::INIT_SPACE
+        space = (DISCRIMINATOR as usize) + AccountStruct::INIT_SPACE
     )]
     pub account_name: Account<'info, AccountStruct>,
     #[account(mut)]
     pub user: Signer<'info>,
     pub system_program: Program<'info, System>,
 }

 // Define custom program account type
 #[account]
+#[derive(InitSpace)]
 pub struct AccountStruct {
     data: u64
 }

-// Space calculation for account the AccountStruct const DISCRIMINATOR: usize = 0;
-const DATA_SIZE: usize = 8;
+const DISCRIMINATOR: u64 = 8;

-impl Space for  AccountStruct {
-    const INIT_SPACE: usize = DISCRIMINATOR + DATA_SIZE;
-}
 ```

 #### Key takeaways:

 - The whole program structure can be broadly divided into three parts:
-  1. Instruction Logic: where the instruction handlers are defined (i.e., the
-     `#[program]` module).
-  2. Instruction Contexts: where the accounts required for the instructions are
+  1. Account constraints: define the accounts required for the instructions, as
-     configured.
-  3. Account Types: where the data structure of the accounts are defined.
+     well as rules to apply to them - e.g., whether they need to sign the
+     transaction, if they should be created on demand, how addresses for PDAs,
+     etc.
+  2. Instruction handlers: implement program logic, as functions inside
+     the`#[program]` module.
+  3. Accounts: define the format used for data accounts.

 You are now ready to build your own Solana program using the Anchor framework!